bowang-lab/DeepVelo/README.md

 trainer = dv.train(adata, dv.Constants.default_configs)
 # this will train the model and predict the velocity vectore.
 The result is stored in adata.layers['velocity'].
 You can use trainer.model to access the model.
 ```

+### Fitting large number of cells

+If you can not fit a large dataset into (GPU) memory using the default configs, please try setting a small `inner_batch_size` in the configs, which can reduce the memory usage and maintain the same performance.

+Currently the training works on the whole graph of cells, we plan to release a flexible version using graph node sampling in the near future.